espsrc/spsrc_user_docs/docs/howto.md

 ### Create a user account

-Open a terminal and run the following commands:
+Open a terminal and run the following commands.
+When you enter the first command, you will have to enter the password that the new user will have.
+Once you enter the new password and verify it, the command will show a code.
+You have to use the code to generate the new user:

 ```
 # Generate a new password hash:
 openssl passwd